STRENGTHENING K-12 STEM EDUCATION

 In order for students in Washington to make smart decisions about their future in STEM, they and their adult supporters need to know what jobs will be available in their own backyard, which jobs pay living and family-sustaining wages, and which credentials will help ensure that they are competitive for those jobs.
 Washington STEM has developed a free interactive data tool, the Labor Market Credential Data Dashboard, to provide that data.

 In our 2022-2024 Strategic Plan, we outline a plan to better understand systemic issues with the STEM teaching workforce.
+The University of Washington College of Education conducted analysis of recent educator turnover and we shared these findings on Teacher Turnover and Principal Turnover as part of our STEM Teaching Workforce blog series.
 We will continue to identify ways we can contribute our partnership, direct support, and policy expertise to diversify the STEM teaching workforce and address regional workforce shortages.

 STEM STORIES See All Stories